Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Scales - Tiny Black Insects on Houseplants

 Scales are the size of a pinhead.
 The small-dark-shelled insects are seen mostly found on ferns or ficus trees.
 They are hard to remove from any plant.
-If not removed when first noticed, scales will form a sticky sap, thereby infecting other plants.
+If not removed when first noticed, scales will form a sticky sap, infecting other plants.

 Getting Rid of Insects on Houseplants